 If crimes are never reported, little can be done to help other members of the community from also being victims.
 We encourage University community members to report crimes promptly and to participate in and support crime prevention efforts.
+We also encourage University community members to report crimes when the victim is unable to make the report.
 The University community will be much safer when all community members participate in safety and security initiatives.

 If you are the victim of a crime or want to report a crime you are aware of, but do not want to pursue action within the University or criminal justice system, we ask that you consider filing a voluntary, confidential report.
 Depending upon the circumstances of the crime you are reporting, you may be able file a report while maintaining your confidentiality.
 The purpose of a confidential report is to comply with your wish to keep your personally identifying information confidential, while taking steps to ensure your safety and the safety of others.
 The confidential reports allow the University to compile accurate records on the number and types of incidents occurring on campus.
-Reports filed in this manner are counted and disclosed in the Annual Security and Fire Safety Report.
-In limited circumstances, the department may not be able to assure confidentiality and will inform you in those cases.
+Reports filed in this manner are counted and disclosed in the Annual Security Report and Annual Fire Safety Report.
+In limited circumstances, the Department may not be able to assure confidentiality and will inform you in those cases.